 In the war on waste, many local communities are now creating their own microeconomy.
 There are people who trawl piles of “junk” during council clean up, rescuing items that appear to still have life left in them.
 Others organise intermittent local area swap sessions, where people bring their own items.
-Each community runs these with their own rules – but you should be able to find out if you have one locally by checking on Facebook or visiting your local community noticeboard.
+Each community runs these with their own rules – but you should be able to find out if you have one locally by checking Facebook or visiting your local community noticeboard.

 Junk dealers, antique dealers and auction houses

 If you think you might be sitting on a little treasure, junk dealers, antique dealers and auction houses are the place to go.
-A simple google search will bring up an array of businesses that specialise in selling old stuff.
+A simple web search will bring up an array of businesses that specialise in selling old stuff.
 Depending upon how the business is set up and as a general rule:

 · Junk dealers will take the item for free to on-sell – but you won’t receive any of the proceeds.
 This works well with items that may otherwise have gone to landfill – or if you have huge amounts to remove from a deceased estate or hoarder home.